Chintan-m/BookQuote/README.md

 # BookQuote
-An interface where can bid on books.
+An interface where users can bid on books.